secutils-dev/secutils-docs/docs/guides/web_scraping/resources.md

 Note that every time you change the tracker's URL, all previously fetched resources **will be removed**.
 :::

-3. Click on the **Save** button to save the tracker
+3. Click the **Save** button to save the tracker
 4. Once the tracker is set up, it will appear in the trackers grid
-5. Expand the tracker's row and click on the **Update** button to make the first snapshot of the web page resources
+5. Expand the tracker's row and click the **Update** button to make the first snapshot of the web page resources
 6. Once the tracker has fetched the resources, they will appear in the resources grid.
 You'll notice that there are nearly 80 resources used for the GitHub home page!
 In the case of large and complex pages like this one, it's recommended to have multiple separate trackers, e.g. one per logical functionality domain, to avoid overwhelming the developer with too many resources and consequently changes they might need to track.
 Let's say we're only interested in "vendored" resources.
 7. To filter out all resources that are not "vendored", we'll use the `Resource filter/mapper` feature.
-Click on the pencil icon next to the tracker's name to edit the tracker and update the following properties:
+Click the pencil icon next to the tracker's name to edit the tracker and update the following properties:

 <table class="su-table">
 <tbody>